percona/pmm/source/manage/conf-postgres.rst

      pmm-admin add postgresql --username=pmm --password=pmm --service-name=postgres --host=127.0.0.1 --port=270175432

-.. note:: It is also possible to add a |postgresql| instance using a UNIX socket with just the ``--socket`` flag followed by the path to a socket::
+.. note:: It is also possible to add a PostgreSQL instance using a UNIX socket with just the ``--socket`` flag followed by the path to a socket::

       pmm-admin add postgresql --socket=/var/run/postgresql